mcnowinski/PipeLite/md/Python-Virtual-Environments.md

 python -m venv [name]
 ```

-where the [name] is the name of your environment, e.g "pipelite."
-This will create a sub-folder (e.g., pipelite) containing your environment.
+where the [name] is the name of your environment, e.g "astro" This will create a sub-folder (e.g., pipelite) containing your environment.

 [4] Next, you can start running your new environment in the terminal with the following command: